How Much Water Does a Dishwasher Use?

 Just as important as keeping your dishwasher clean is keeping it in good repair.
 Set it up for success by attending to any issues as soon as they arise.
 You can also take the following preliminary measures to make sure your dishwasher turns in a stellar performance every time:

 - Keep the filter clean and clear

 The amount of water we use for daily tasks might not seem like much on a personal scale.
 But when we put our efforts together to make our cleaning more efficient, we have the power to make change happen.
 In the fight to preserve the planet for generations to come, the accumulation of our small, personal decisions can have a huge impact.

 That’s part of what powers us here at ECOS.
-With sustainability as our fundamental focus, we’re driven by our passion to make living green easier for families.
-And for over 50 years, our green and plant-powered cleaning products have made that possible.
+With sustainability as our fundamental focus, we’re driven by our passion to make living sustainable easier for families.
+And for over 50 years, our safer and plant-powered cleaning products have made that possible.

 Home Water Works.
 Dishwashers. https://home-water-works.org/indoor-use/dishwasher

 CNET.
 Dishwasher vs. Hand Washing: What Saves More Water? https://www.cnet.com/home/kitchen-and-household/how-much-water-do-dishwashers-use/

 National Resources Defense Council.
 9 Tricks That Save Tons of Water. https://www.nrdc.org/stories/9-tricks-save-tons-water